 About

 I completed my Ph.D. in Counseling Psychology at the University of Texas at Austin in 2003.
-My dissertation focused on the psychology of men and masculinities and gender more broadly.
-Previous to my doctoral studies I completed a Masters Degree in Developmental Psychology and worked as a clinician with children, adolescents, and families in the Northeast.
+My dissertation focused on the psychology of men and masculinities and gender more broadly and more specifically, heterosexual men’s relationship to pornography, a topic that has become an area of specialization in my clinical practice.
+Previous to my doctoral studies I completed a Master’s Degree in Developmental Psychology at Teachers College, Columbia University and then worked as a clinician with children, adolescents, and families at a residential treatment facility in rural New England.

 Licensure